Werk with Lama Rod

 Is there a refund policy?

-For the upcoming Werk sessions, refunds are available less a $19 admin fee.
+For the upcoming Werk sessions, refunds are available less a $19 admin fee 1 week before the start of the event.
 No refunds will be available after the start of the event.

 There are no refunds available if you purchase past recordings.